suve/lesserphp/docs/docs.md

 <div style="margin-bottom: 1em;">$index</div>

-**lessphp** is a compiler that generates CSS from a superset language which adds a collection of convenient features often seen in other languages.
+**lesserphp** is a compiler that generates CSS from a superset language which adds a collection of convenient features often seen in other languages.
 All CSS is compatible with LESS, so you can start using new features with your existing CSS.